Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Battery Munitions Guarded the Shores of Tampa Bay

 Every battery had equipment for moving and handling ammunition, including cranes, hoists, and trolley systems.
 Shells and heavy materials could easily be moved throughout the batteries thanks to the rail system installed on their ceilings.
 It’s interesting that they equipped some batteries with 8-inch and 6-inch breech-loading guns mounted on state-of-the-art disappearing carriages.
 I can still see these carriages today.
-However, the 6 inch Armstrong rapid-fire guns were removed to Fort De Soto and preserved.
+However, the 6-inch Armstrong rapid-fire guns were removed to Fort De Soto and preserved.

 Decorative Arch Battery Mellon